j9t/little-books/manuscript/html-css-coding-guidelines.md

 #### Indent All Block Content

-Indent all [block](https://www.w3.org/TR/CSS21/syndata.html#block) content—that is, rules within rules as well as declarations, so to reflect hierarchy and improve understanding.
+Indent all [block](https://www.w3.org/TR/CSS21/syndata.html#block) content—that is, rules within rules as well as declarations, so as to reflect hierarchy and improve understanding.

 Correct: